ebuchman/blog/content/posts/properties-of-money.md

 and SoV play distinct roles in resolving uncertainties about future obligations in the graph.
-We might consider a theory of value, then, to proceed from a consideration of its relationship with obligations - which is to say, commitments to fulfill particular outcomes in a particular time.
-What does it take to control the future?
+We might consider a theory of value, then, to proceed from a consideration of its relationship with obligations - which is to say, commitments to fulfill particular outcomes in a particular time - in other words, to control the future.

-The most straightforward way to guarantee outcomes is by violence.
+The most straightforward way to control the future is by violence.
 Simply be stronger and more brutal than anything or anyone you might encounter and need to subdue.
 This strategy has been a mainstay of human history, and it has given overwhelming emphasis to stores of value that are effective in commanding political violence, which is where precious metals in particular have excelled.
 As Colin Drumm has put it, metal in the coin is the King issuing an option on rebellion, for the baron can melt his coins for metal and hire foreign mercenaries.
-The ultimate success of the strategy of violence to control the future, while always a threat, is not guaranteed.
+But the ultimate success of the strategy of violence to control the future, while always a threat, is not guaranteed.
 If not defeated on the ground of political awakening, it is ultimately defeated by Nature herself, against whose strength and brutality, especially on a global